nidhaloff/igel/README.rst

     Take some time and read the output of help command.
 You ll save time later if you understand how to use igel.
     """

-First step is to provide a yaml file.
+First step is to provide a yaml file (you can also use json if you want).
 You can do this manually by creating a .yaml file and editing it yourself.
 However, if you are lazy (and you probably are, like me :D), you can use the igel init command to get started fast:

 .. code-block:: console